-<BodyResource ecology is an area which requires intensive scientific training.
-A strong background in biology, physical sciences, mathematics, and computer science is required.
-Persons interested in research careers in fisheries, wildlife, and forestry should plan to complete a biology concentration at Calvin with special attention on the requirements of the graduate school selected.
+Resource ecology requires students to become proficient in biology, physical sciences, mathematics, and computer science.
+Students considering careers in researching fisheries, wildlife, and forestry should complete a biology concentration at Calvin, while also fulfilling graduate school requirements.
+Students should consider graduate education in Natural Resources to increase their employment options.

-Resource policy and management is an area which requires less intensive training in the sciences and more emphasis on economic theory, management skills, social sciences, communication skills, and political institutions.
-Careers in this area include management of resources (forestry, fisheries and wildlife management), planning (landscape architecture), or policy (resource economics, policy, advocacy, education, and communication).
-Landscape architecture requires courses in design, graphics, engineering, and planning.
+Resource policy and management requires students to become proficient in economic theory, management skills, social sciences, communication skills, and political institutions.
+This emphasis is appropriate for students who seek careers in management of resources (forestry, fisheries, and wildlife management), planning (landscape architecture), or policy (resource economics, policy, advocacy, education, and communication).
+Landscape architecture requires completion of courses in design, graphics, engineering, and planning.

-Resource institutions and human behavior is an area of study for which preparation in the social and behavioral sciences is appropriate with minimal training in the sciences required.
-Competence in research methods is required.
-How individual, group, and institutional behavior affects use and allocation of natural resources is the focus of this area.
+Resource institutions and human behavior requires students to become proficient in social and behavioral sciences, learning how individual, group, and institutional behavior affects the use and allocation of natural resources.

-There are two paths a student may follow to gain professional competence in these areas:

-1. Completion of a Bachelor's degree at Calvin followed by graduate study.
-This is most appropriate in the area of resource ecology.
-A major at Calvin should be followed by graduate study.

-2. Transfer after two years at Calvin to a professional program elsewhere.
-This is appropriate in the areas of resource policy and resource management.
-Normally students should complete the first two years of the Biology major, a year of mathematics, a year of chemistry, and courses in computer science and economics.
-The remaining courses should be selected with the requirements of the transfer school in mind.
+Students follow one of two paths to gain professional competence in the Natural Resources, in any of the above fields: 1) Completion of a Bachelor's degree at Calvin followed by graduate study or 2) After two years of study at Calvin and then transfer to a professional program elsewhere.
+Transferring after two years is suggested for students interested in resource policy and resource management.
+Students who expect to transfer should complete the first two years of the Biology major, one year of mathematics, one year of chemistry, and as many courses in computer science and economics as possible.